-4 RE-WRITE EXAMINATIONS (Legal Theory 1 and Commercial Law 1 only)
+13.4.
+RE-WRITE EXAMINATIONS (LEGAL THEORY 1 AND COMMERCIAL LAW 1 ONLY)

 If a student fails a first-year semester course in the June examination, they may be granted an opportunity to rewrite the examination at a later stage.
-This is not a supplementary examination, where the improved result is recorded simply as a pass, irrespective of the mark obtained.
 In a rewrite examination, the classification of the result will reflect the actual mark.

-Students in Foundations of Law may be granted rewrite examinations, to be written in August provided that they obtain at least 35% in their first examination in June.
+Students in Foundations of Law may be granted rewrite examinations, to be written in January provided that they obtain at least 35% in their first examination in June.
 The mark obtained in the second examination is recorded as the final mark, except in those instances in which a student has an ACR or an NCR and wishes to obtain an unqualified pass.